vapvarun/buddypress-profanity/README.txt

 Yes, BuddyPress must be installed and activated for this plugin to work.

 = Can I filter multiple keywords? =
 Absolutely!
-You can define multiple keywords to filter under the "Keywords to Remove" setting in the General tab.
+Under the "Keywords to Remove" setting in the General tab, you can define multiple filters for keywords.

 = How can I use a custom character to replace filtered keywords? =
-You can use the plugin’s provided filters for this purpose.
+You can use the filters provided by the plugin for this purpose.
 An example is detailed in the "Support" tab within the plugin settings.

 = Does this plugin modify the BuddyPress database? =
 No, the plugin only filters content for display purposes.
 The BuddyPress database remains unchanged.

 = What does the Case Matching setting do? =
 The Case Matching setting offers two options:
-- **Case Sensitive:** Filters exact matches, considering letter casing.
+- **Case Sensitive:** Filters exactly match, considering letter casing.
 - **Case Insensitive:** Filters all occurrences regardless of letter casing.
 For broader filtering, we recommend using the Case Insensitive option.